 What to See and Things to Do

-The majority of visitors to Discovery Park come to wander with no particular agenda, and the park really is best that way.
-It’s a large park, but not so large that you’ll get lost if you don’t have a map.
+The majority of visitors to Discovery Park come to wander with no particular agenda and the park really is best that way.
 The trails in the park are one of the highlights, providing enough of a hike that you can get a bit of a workout (especially if you do the full Loop Trail as you’ll encounter some steps), or avoid the inclines if you prefer.
-The Loop Trail is just about 3 miles round trip and has a 140 foot elevation gain overall, and you’ll find signs marking how to get to the beaches, lighthouse and other trails.
+The Loop Trail is just about three miles round trip and has a 140 foot elevation gain overall, and you’ll find signs marking how to get to the beaches, lighthouse and other trails.

 History and Education at the Park